 - Painkillers like nonsteroidal anti-inflammatory drugs (NSAIDs)

-More research is warranted to further understand some of these drug interactions with licorice.
-However, if you are on any of these above-mentioned medications, consult your doctor before taking licorice.
+If you are on any of these above-mentioned medications, consult your doctor before taking licorice.

 - Licorice root extract is widely used in skincare and cosmetics for its anti-inflammatory and antibacterial properties.